ha0cheng/Fair-BLO/readme.md

-This code in the implement for our paper:
+This code in the implement for our paper in IJCAI 2023:

 Exploring Leximin Principle for Fair Core-Selecting Combinatorial Auctions: Payment Rule Design and Implementation